 Explore the exciting New York waterfront by kayak or standup paddleboard with The Kayak Foundation

-The Kayak Foundation is dedicated to providing opportunities to explore the New York Harbor by kayak and standup paddleboard.
+Join us to explore the New York Harbor by kayak and standup paddleboard.
 Our home base in beautiful Brooklyn Bridge Park provides an unparalleled environment for paddling adventures and marine education.

 The Kayak Foundation is located on the dock at Brooklyn Bridge Park’s One15 Brooklyn Marina.
 The main entrance is the gangway between Piers 3 and 5 on the north corner of the Picnic Peninsula.
 See map and directions below.